Numerai Benchmark Models: The Bar You Need to Clear

 Takeaways

 The benchmark is a moving target, not a fixed median.
-Over the last ~50 rounds, its percentile rank has swung from the teens to the 80s.
-Judge your model over many rounds, not one.
+Its percentile rank has swung from the 7th to the 88th over its 75 scored rounds — a 60+ point range.
+Judge your model over at least 20-30 rounds, not one.

 Use the benchmark for calibration, not competition.
-The goal is to generate unique signal that improves the meta-model, not to marginally edge out a public baseline.
-The benchmark is a floor, not a ceiling.
+Marginally beating benchmark_blender means you've cleared a baseline that itself runs negative-MMC two-thirds of the time.
+The goal is unique signal that improves the meta-model, not edging out the floor.